CAVED123/Bayesian-Graph-Neural-Networks-for-Molecular-Property-Prediction/README.md

 ## Results

-Results for single models (as opposed to ensembles) are as follows.
-We report Accuracy (measured by Mean Rank; lower is better), Miscalibration Area (MA; lower is better) and Search Scores (higher is better).
+Results for single models (as opposed to model ensembles) are as follows.
+We report Accuracy (measured by mean rank across QM9 tasks; lower is better), Miscalibration Area (lower is better) and Search Scores (higher is better).
 We present the mean and standard deviation across 5 runs.
-MAs are computed with post-hoc $t$-distribution likelihoods and presented $\times 10^{2}$.
-Search Scores equate to the \% of the top 1\% of molecules discovered after 30 batch additions.
+MAs are computed with post-hoc *t*-distribution likelihoods and presented X 10^{2}.
+Search Scores equate to the % of the top 1% of molecules discovered after 30 batch additions.

 Method | Size | Metric | Ours | MolNet Best Model |
 | :---: | :---: | :---: | :---: | :---: |